AMAANALI70/SLM/README.md

 natural-language commands directly on an embedded device and converting them into safe, structured machine-control actions — **without requiring cloud-based inference**.

-The primary application target is a **smart washing-machine controller**.
+The primary application target is a **smart domain specific controller**.

 The intended end-to-end architecture is: